 Database type: FileMaker

-FileMaker allows users to return the results of a query as XML.
-Results are returned in one of two styles.
-The first style uses field names as element names, although the results of repeating and portal fields are wrapped in <DATA> tags.
-(A portal field appears(?) to link to another data record, like a foreign key in a relational database.)
-The second style is more generic, returning first a set of metadata, then the data wrapped in <ROW>, <COL>, and <DATA> tags.
+The FMPXMLRESULT schema is more generic, returning first a database schema, then the data wrapped in <ROW>, <COL>, and <DATA> tags.
 The metadata can then be used to transform the actual data.
 In addition, the query can specify the stylesheet to be used; a processing instruction referencing this stylesheet is placed in the returned document.

 License: Commercial